lipecayres/lipecayres/README.md

 # Hey!
 I'm Felipe, a Developer.
-I've started my DEV journey in 2021 and I'm making my way to become a great Software Engineer!
+I started my DEV journey in 2021 and I'm making my way to becoming a great Software Engineer!
 Would you like to join me?

 ### Profile